keen/explorer/README.md

 #### Get your project ID & API keys

-If you haven’t done so already, [login to Keen IO to create a project](https://keen.io/add-project) for your app.
-You'll need a [Keen IO account](https://keen.io/signup?s=explorer) to create a project.
+If you don't have an account [talk to our team](https://try.keen.io/contact) to get started today.
+If you do, [login to Keen IO to create a project](https://keen.io/add-project) for your app.
 The Project ID and API Keys are available on the Project Overview page.
 You will need these for the next steps.

 ## Custom builds of the Explorer